Titus Calestrius Tiro Orbius Speratus: Life

-The cursus honorum of Orbius Speratus can be recovered in part from a Greek inscription his son erected at Iotape (modern Aytap).
+The cursus honorum of Calestrius Tiro can be recovered in part from a Greek inscription his son erected at Iotape (modern Aytap).
 His earliest known office was quaestor which he served in Bithynia and Pontus; Bernard Rémy dates his tenure in this office as falling between 102 and 104.
 This was followed by his service as a legatus or assistant to the proconsular governor of Gallia Narbonensis.
-Orbius Speratus returned to Rome where he advanced through the traditional Republican magistracies of plebeian tribune and praetor.
-Once he stepped down from his praetorship, Orbius Speratus was appointed curator of the Viae Valeria, Tiburtina, and a third road whose name is lost.
+Calestrius Tiro returned to Rome where he advanced through the traditional Republican magistracies of plebeian tribune and praetor.
+Once he stepped down from his praetorship, Calestrius Tiro was appointed curator of the Viae Valeria, Tiburtina, and a third road whose name is lost.
 He was then commissioned legatus legionis or commander of Legio V Macedonica, stationed in Syria.
 After this, he governed two provinces.
 The first was the public province of Achaea; Werner Eck dates his tenure to the proconsular term 111/112.
 The second was Cilicia; Eck dates his tenure in this province from the year 113 to 116.

-Rémy observes that the wait between Orbius Speratus' last attested appointment and his advancement to the consulate is notable, and suggests that while he was favored by Trajan, he may have been a member of the party opposed to Trajan's successor Hadrian, and the delay was, at least in part, punishment for this.
-Details of the life of Orbitus Speratus after his consulate are yet unknown.
+Rémy observes that the wait between Calestrius Tiro' last attested appointment and his advancement to the consulate is notable, and suggests that while he was favored by Trajan, he may have been a member of the party opposed to Trajan's successor Hadrian, and the delay was, at least in part, punishment for this.
+Details of the life of Calestrius Tiro after his consulate are yet unknown.